Basta Ya... Revolución

 Basta Ya...
-Revolución is the second album from Puerto Rican folk singer Roy Brown.
+Revolución is the second studion album by Puerto Rican folk singer Roy Brown.
 The album was released by Disco Libre in 1971.

 Track listing

 Cultural relevance

 Along with Yo Protesto, this album is considered to be representative of the manifestations and rebellions of the time.

 The song "Antonia murió de un balazo" is about the murder of student Antonia Martínez by a police officer during the 1970 riots at the University of Puerto Rico at Río Piedras.